tdb-alcorn/q2/docs/tutorial.rst

 That's the end of this tutorial.
 Hopefully you see how q2 makes developing RL agents easier and faster.
 For some next steps, try modifying this agent to learn other environments.
-Or try messing with the model parameters and architecture to see if you can get it to solve cart-pole faster (OpenAI Gym defines solving cart-pole as consistently achieving an episode score above 195).
+Or try messing with the model parameters and architecture to see if you can get it to solve cart-pole faster: OpenAI Gym defines solving cart-pole as consistently achieving an episode score above 195.

 Source code